-Wall Street sharpies are trying to run off with Fannie Mae (and Freddie, too), a twist on politicos who would either shut it down, wish it would go away, or would drag off the old honey-pot for constituents.
-The companies' stockholders were back in court this week, insisting that Fannie/Freddie went through a sort of bankruptcy reorganization and are now repaired and profitable.
+Wall Street sharpies are trying to run off with Fannie Mae, a twist on politicos who would either shut it down, wish it would go away, or would drag off the old honey-pot for constituents.
+The company’s stockholders were back in court this week, insisting that Fannie went through a sort of bankruptcy reorganization and is now repaired and profitable.
 And, therefore, should be theirs to profit from once again.
-I have some admiration for true financial buccaneers, the ones who take great risk for great reward.
-Think Geena Davis with a dagger in her teeth, swinging from a yardarm.
-However, Wall Street has always included slippery crews, working angles and legalisms, risking little while taking pigeons, often from the public sector.
-The weasels of finance.
-The beginnings of Fannie (and Freddie) Begin at the beginning.
-Fannie was created during the Great Depression to help the supply of mortgage credit, and it did.
-Joined in 1971 by its Siamese twin, ...

 - Fannie Mae and Freddie Mac's stockholders were back in court this week, insisting that Fannie/Freddie went through a sort of bankruptcy reorganization and are now repaired and profitable.